Blotched-Leaved Laurel Aucuba japonica

 - Leaves are entire or dentate on green stems

-- Long lasting red/burgundy fruit color is present from fall to spring
+- Long-lasting red/burgundy fruit color is present (on female plants) from fall to spring

 Insects, Diseases, and Other Plant Problems: Plants occasionally suffer from scale, root rot, nematodes, and mealybugs.
-Fungal leaf spot, southern blight sometimes occurs.
+Fungal leaf spot and southern blight sometimes occur.

 - Profile Video: